 G335 Photogrammetry and Remote Sensing (3 cr.)
-P: G230, Mathematics M110.
+P: Mathematics M110.
 Interpretation and measurements on aerial photographs and compilation of controlled maps.
-Geographical application of color, infrared, radar, multiband, and other imagery from aerial and space-orbiting craft.
+Geographic applications of color, infrared, radar, multiband, and other imagery from aerial and space-orbiting craft.
 Lecture and laboratory.